Eric J Ma's Website

 Nobody told it to do that.
 In another session, my coding agent, GLM-5.2 on OpenCode, hit the internalMutation wall during the backfill and solved the problem on its own; a background review process then extracted the lesson and patched the skill.

-Today I am releasing opencode-autolearn, the plugin that made that possible.
-It is open source, it runs on your machine, and after ten days of dogfooding across twenty-plus projects, it has logged 922 observations, spawned over 200 review sessions, and tracked 48 recurring patterns with reinforcement counts.
+opencode-autolearn is the plugin that made that possible.
+It is open source and runs on your machine.
+I shipped the first version a few weeks back, and it has been compounding ever since.
+As I write this, across twenty-plus projects it has logged over a thousand observations, spawned nearly three thousand review sessions, and grown a store of fifty-plus skills.
 My coding agent gets better every session, and I do nothing extra to make that happen.

 Agents that forget